miyako/4d-tips-meta-expression/README.md

 `cs.DataGenerator` is a user class that generates a set of random data in a specific range.

-> ![TIP]
+> [!TIP]
-> in 20 R5 or later, you may want to make this class a singleton for efficiency.
+> in 20 R5 or later, you may want to change this class to a [shared singleton](https://blog.4d.com/tag/singleton/) for efficiency

 ## The `meta` function